Our Lady of Lourdes Parish Church, San Ġwann: Interior

-The Titular Statue of Our Lady of Lourdes

-As soon as it was confirmed and decided that the title of our church should be that of Our Lady under the title of Lourdes, this statue was immediately ordered.
-Until this statue was completed, another statue of Our Lady of Lourdes was temporarily brought in, a statue borrowed from the Capuchin friars' convent of Għajn Dwieli.
-This statue was first placed in the small church of San Ġwann tal-Għorgħar, which is now used by the members of the museum.
-On July 16, 1959, she was taken from there on a solemn pilgrimage to a church dedicated to her.
-This was the first occasion of a public manifestation to Our Lady under the title of Lourdes in this village, at that time known as Imsieraħ, which was placed under her protection.

 On June 17, 1960, the new statue of Our Lady of Lourdes arrived from Italy.
 The statue was blessed in the Basilica of Sant' Elena in Birkirkara by the provost-archpriest, Mons.
 Emmauel Vella, on 23 April 1961, and from there she was taken on a pilgrimage to the church of Imsieraħ.
 The members of the chapter of the Collegiate of Birkirkara and of the community of Capuchin friars took part in the pilgrimage, together with associations and the numerous people of Birkirkara and San Gwann.